sanketjo96/tech-studies/README.md

    - Security
       - Encryption
+         - For data in transit
+            - AWS provides way to enable SSL/TLS on access requets
+         - For data in rest
             - Server side
-            - Managed by s3
-            - Managed by KMS
+               - This means encription of stored data
+               - AWS can do this using managed keyes
+               - AWS can also accept custom keys from us to do encription
-         - Client side
+            - Client side encription
+               - Upload encrypted data only
+               - Manage decription on own at client side

 ### Database (main)
    - RDS
       - RDS vs EC2